Constituent assembly: Iceland

 On 27 November 2010, Iceland held an election for a constitutional assembly, with 522 people competing for 25 delegate seats.
 The assembly, in session for four months from early April until late July 2011, drafted a new constitution and passed it unanimously with 25 votes and no abstentions.
 On 20 October 2012 the parliament put the bill to a national referendum, in which 67% of the voters supported the bill.
 Further, 67% of the voters supported equal voting rights (one person, one vote) and 83% supported national ownership of natural resources, two key provisions of the bill.
 Parliament has failed to ratify the bill, however, inviting accusations that the political class is trying to thwart the will of the people by disrespecting the result of the 2012 constitutional referendum.

 Ireland

-In Ireland, the government elected in March 2011 has committed to establishing constitutional amendments on six specified issues and others it may consider; the government has separately promised amendments on five other issues.
+In September 1922 the 3rd Dáil enacted the Irish Free State Constitution while "sitting as a Constituent Assembly in this Provisional Parliament".
+The Dáil had been elected in June 1922 as a provisional parliament to which the Provisional Government established in January 1922 was responsible.
+When the Free State Constitution came into force in December 1922, the 3rd Dáil continued as the lower house of the Free State Oireachtas (parliament).
+Whether the Oireachtas had unlimited power to amend the Constituent Assembly's enactment became a matter of legal and political controversy in the 1930s.

+The 8th Dáil, elected in 1933, finalised the draft Constitution of Ireland in 1937, although the Dáil was seldom described in this context as a "constituent assembly". Éamon de Valera, the instigator of the 1937 Constitution, stated, "The only way in which you can get a Constitution is to get the people themselves to enact it or get them to elect a Constituent Assembly to enact it".
+In his view, "the people themselves" enacted the constitution when the Dáil's draft was approved by a plebiscite on 1 July 1937.

+Other Irish constitutional conventions have met.
+The 2012–2014 Constitutional Convention was a quasi citizens' assembly which proposed various changes to law; of those involving amending the constitution, the then government accepted six, three of which were put to referendum, of which two passed.